 4 To explore the human lifecycle: Understand that puberty is an important stage in the human lifecycle.
-To identify some basic facts about puberty: Know some changes that happen during puberty To explore how puberty is linked to reproduction: Know about the physical and emotional changes that happen in puberty.
-Understand that children change into adults to be able to reproduce if they choose to.
-To explore respect in a range of relationships: Know that respect is important in all relationships including online.
-Explain how friendships can make people feel unhappy or uncomfortable: To discuss the characteristics of healthy relationships.
+To identify some basic facts about puberty: Know some changes that happen during puberty To explore how puberty is linked to reproduction: To explore respect in a range of relationships: - Know that respect is important in all relationships including online.
+Explain how friendships can make people feel unhappy or uncomfortable: - To discuss the characteristics of healthy relationships.
 5 To explore the emotional and physical changes occurring in puberty: Explain the main physical and emotional changes that happen during puberty.
 Ask questions about puberty with confidence.
 To understand male and female puberty changes in more detail: Understand how puberty affects the reproductive organs.
 Describe what happens during menstruation and sperm production.
 To explore the impact of puberty on the body and the importance of physical hygiene: Explain how to keep clean during puberty.
 Explain how emotions/relationships change during puberty.
 To explore ways to get support during puberty: Know how to get help and support during puberty.
 6 To consider puberty and reproduction: Describe how and why the body changes during puberty in preparation for reproduction.
 Talk about puberty and reproduction with confidence.
 Exploring the importance of communication and respect in relationships: Explain differences between healthy and unhealthy relationships.
-Know that communication and permission seeking are important.
+Know that communication and are important.
 To consider different ways people might start a family: Describe the decisions that have to be made before having children.
 Know some basic facts about conception and pregnancy.
 To explore positive and negative ways of communicating in a relationship: To have considered when it is appropriate to share personal/private information in a relationship.
 To know how and where to get support if an online relationship goes wrong.

-Appendix 4: Parent Form: Withdrawal from Sex Education within RSE
+Appendix 3: Parent Form: Withdrawal from Sex Education within RSE